 We’re proud of all the achievements of our students and we’re keen to ensure that parents stay well informed about the very many events and activities happening at Lymm.
 We use a variety of channels to communicate with parents including the School Gateway.
 School Gateway will allow you to view information about your child(ren) at Lymm High School, such as their attendance, timetables, behaviour and achievements.

-We are fortunate enough to benefit from excellent public transport links and operate several school bust routes from in and around the borough.
+We are fortunate enough to benefit from excellent public transport links and operate several school bus routes from in and around the borough.

-The majority of students at Lymm use a Touch and Go bus pass, this can be purchased directly from Warrington’s Own Buses, you can access their website by clicking on the link below.
-Students can also pay for their bus fair using cash on the day.
+The majority of students at Lymm use a Touch and Go bus pass, this can be purchased directly from Warrington’s Own Buses.
+You can access their website by clicking on the link below.
+Students can also pay for their bus fare using cash on the day.

 Frequently asked questions

 Each year parents and students have many questions regarding the transition process that would usually be answered during visits to primary schools or via a phone call.
-Even though this year is very different due to Covid restrictions we have endeavored to answer as many questions as we can below so that the transition is as smooth and as stress-free as possible.
+We have endeavoured to answer as many questions as we can below so that the transition is as smooth and as stress-free as possible.

-Please email the school Head of Transition, Mrs. Worrall (email@example.com), with any further queries.
+Please email the school Head of Transition (email@example.com) with any further queries.

 What do I do if my child has a medical condition?

 The information regarding medical conditions is included in the admissions form.
-If your child will need medication in school or they will need extra support and care you can contact Miss McMullen (HMcMullen@lymmhigh.org.uk).
-Miss McMullen will be able to let you know if we need any further paperwork completing and what medication would need to be held in school.
+If your child will need medication in school or they will need extra support and care you can contact Mrs Shawcross (RShawcross@lymmhigh.org.uk).
+Mrs Shawcross will be able to let you know if we need any further paperwork completing and what medication would need to be held in school.